 The department is divided into three sections – Polish philology, Russian philology and Ukrainian philology.
-The staff consists of 16 people (4 in the Polish studies section, 9 in the Russian studies section and 3 in the Ukrainian studies section): including 3 professors (for comparative Slavonic philology, Russian literature and Ukrainian language); 3 associate professors (for comparative Slavonic philology and Slavonic literature), 6 assistant professors, 1 college tutor and 3 lecturers.
+The staff consists of 16 people (4 in the Polish studies section, 9 in the Russian studies section and 3 in the Ukrainian studies section): including 2 professors (for Russian literature and Ukrainian language); 3 associate professors (for comparative Slavonic philology and Slavonic literature), 9 assistant professors and 2 lecturers.

 The department provides its students with lectures on Polish, Russian and Ukrainian philology within accredited two-field and one-field study programmes in the form of bachelor’s and follow-up master’s full-time studies.

 The department of Slavonic studies has accredited doctoral study programmes in the area of Russian linguistics, Russian literature and Comparative Slavonic philology.
-There are 24 doctoral students in Comparative Slavonic philology, 9 doctoral students in Russian linguistics and 3 doctoral students in Russian literature.
+There are 15 doctoral students in Comparative Slavonic philology, 1 doctoral student in Russian linguistics and 1 doctoral student in Russian literature.